pineboat/pineboat.github.io/content/post/javascript_promise_fix_callback_async_await_future_error_handle.md

 The developer who is consuming the Promise based API has the next set of controls.
 She can decide what to do when the promise is resolved.
 She can also decide how to handle errors when the promise is rejected.

 Both could be you.
-But there are times when someone else creates a promise based API and other developers end up using them. [axios] is one such library. `fetch` API in the browser is one another example.
+But there are times when someone else creates a promise based API and other developers end up using them. [axios] is one such library. `fetch` API in the browser we've seen earlier is another example.

 We do not get to decide when to resolve/reject the `fetch` API, but we end up writing *callbacks* to handle successful resolution with a response and also tragic rejections due to network errors.
+Once, again, the `fetch` API itself has no provision to call our *callbacks*.
+It just returns a Promise.

 As a recap for possible states, with some JavaScript syntactic sugar: